Richard Walker, Baron Walker of Broxton: Controversy

 Walker has been the subject of criticism for espousing environmental values while engaging in practices such as using a company helicopter for travel purposes.

 Recognition

 In 2021, Walker was made an honorary fellow of University College London.

 Walker was appointed Officer of the Order of the British Empire (OBE) in the 2022 Birthday Honours for services to business and the environment.

+In December 2025, Walker was nominated for a peerage as part of the 2025 Political Peerages to sit in the House of Lords as a Labour peer; he was created Baron Walker of Broxton, of Broxton in the County of Cheshire on 20 January 2026.